EnglishByEar/.github/profile/README.md

    - Overall Score: A percentage-based score to motivate learners.

 6. Progress Tracking
-   VERBAVOX tracks user performance over time, offering insights into improvement and areas needing focus.
+   English By Ear tracks user performance over time, offering insights into improvement and areas needing focus.
 This feature ensures learners can monitor their growth effectively.

 ## Benefits